nreddy-hub/FastAPIHomeWifiQR/README.md

 }
 ```

-? **When SQS is enabled:** A message is automatically sent to AWS SQS for asynchronous processing!
+:sparkles: **When SQS is enabled:** A message is automatically sent to AWS SQS for asynchronous processing!

 ### Download QR Code